juntao/arenztopia/content/news/Issue 39.md

 ## Feature: Kanollan Shinkharin
 By Lorenzo Avila & Tony Yuan

-Today we interviewed Kanollan Shinkharin, the CEO of Kor, which is a plane company.
+Today we interviewed Kanollan Shinkharin, the CEO and founder of Kor, which is a plane company.

-Olb City Announcer:
+Olb City Announcer: Thank you so much for coming!
+To start off, could you tell us a bit about some of the planes that Kor makes?

-Kanollan Shinkharin:
+Kanollan Shinkharin: Sure!
+So Kor makes private jets, to put it simply.
+We are in direct competition with Embraer for control of the Arenztopian private jet market right now.
+We charge 8 million Arenzos to buy, which is very cheap in the private jet sector, and we charge 10,000 Arenzos per hour to charter a large jet and 5,000 Arenzos per hour to charter a small one.
+Our most luxurious jet is the Kor 900, which is 98 feet long.
+It has leather upholstery, 4K OLED touchscreen TVs, a Kor T-0 eight-screen Super Cockpit Suite, two twin-size beds, four turbojet engines, and more.

-OCA:
+OCA: That does sound very luxurious!
+What is the newest private jet that Kor has made?

-KS:
+KS: Well, the newest jet that we have made is actually our smallest, the Kor 200 Mk 2.
+It's a rerelease of the Kor 200, and the Mk 2 was released just a month ago.
+It can seat five people with leather upholstery and 4k HD TVs, and it is powered by two turboprop engines.

 OCA:

 KS: